ebmorran/ebmorran.github.io/ebmorran.github.io/content/cibc/newcomer-account.md

 ## Alignment and outcome

 The developers on the team were reluctant to make these changes, arguing that the existing status indicators were enough.
 But with backup from the UX designer, I strongly advocated for this solution, asking the team to put themselves into the shoes of a newcomer:
-* They're unfamiliar with Canadian banking practices and culture.
+* They're unfamiliar with Canadian culture and banking practices.
-* They're likely feeling tension, and afraid of making mistakes in a bureaucratic process.
+* They're likely feeling tension, and afraid of making mistakes in a bureaucratic system.
-* They could have any age, amount of education, English skills or level of ease with technology.
+* They could have any age, amount of education, degree of English ability or level of ease with technology.

 This user would need clear instructions, reassurance and predictable steps.